tonioni/WinUAE/cputest/readme.txt

 - If instruction generated privilege violation exception, extra test round is run in supervisor mode.
 - Optionally can do any combination of T0, T1, S and M -bit SR register extra test rounds.
 - Every opcode value is tested.
 Total number of tests per opcode depends on available addressing modes etc. It can be hundreds of thousands or even millions..
-- Optinnally can be used to fully validate address and bus errors.
+- Optionally can be used to fully validate address and bus errors.
 Bus error testing requires extra hardware/logic.

 Test generation details:

-If normal mode: Instruction's effective address is randomized.
+If normal mode: instruction's effective address is randomized.
 It is accepted if it points to any of 3 test memory regions.
 If it points outside of test memory, it will be re-randomized few times.
 Test will be skipped if current EA makes it impossible to point to any of 3 test regions.
 If 68000/68010 and address error testing is enabled: 2 extra test rounds are generated, one with even and another with odd EAs to test and verify address errors.

 If target EA mode: instruction's effective address always points to configured target address(es).
 Very useful when testing address or bus errors.

 Notes and limitations:

-- Test generator is very brute force based, it should be more intelligent..
+- Test generator was originally very brute force based, it should be more intelligent..
 Now has optional target src/dst/opcode modes for better bus/address error testing.
 - Bus and address error testing is optional, if disabled, generated tests never cause bus/address errors.
 - RTE test only tests stack frame types 0 and 2 (if 68020+)
 - All tests that would halt or reset the CPU are skipped (RESET in supervisor mode, STOP parameter that would stop the CPU etc)